Terri L Wilkin

 This course is an introduction to Constitutional Law, the Supreme Court, and other aspects of the legal system using the case analysis approach.
 Its concentration is on the study and analysis of United States Constitution.
 It emphasizes an in-depth study of the Bill of Rights, specifically those rights pertaining to Civil Liberties.
 Topics include: the historical events that led to the development of the Constitution; principles governing the operation of the Constitution and the role of the U.S. Supreme Court and the Judiciary; characteristics and powers of the three branches of government; development of due process and individual protections to include right to speech, freedom of religion, right to bear arms, right to vote, and right to counsel.

-A study in substantive criminal law emphasizing the principles of criminal liability and the acts, mental state, and attendant circumstances that are necessary ingredients in crimes against persons or property or in offenses involving theft, fraud, drugs, morality and decency, public peace, or public justice.
+This course familiarizes the student with the basic law, procedures and rules that govern the criminal justice system in America.
+It is designed to produce students who can understand, appreciate and discuss the benefits and problems with the criminal justice system in America today.
+The students will become conversant with the Bill of Rights, basic criminal law terminology and procedures.
+The course emphasizes the principles of criminal liability and the acts, mental state, and attendant circumstances that are necessary ingredients in crimes against persons or property or in offenses involving theft, fraud, drugs, morality and decency, public peace, or public justice.

 This upper level undergraduate course introduces students to the legal and procedural requirements of family law.
 Students will explore various legal procedures and extrajudicial methods.
 Topics such as marital agreements, separation, divorce, alimony, custody, adoptions, domestic violence, cohabitation, and same-sex marriages will be covered.
 Emphasis is placed on linking theory to practice.